PickYourOwn.org

 Run the cooked tomato mixture through the food mill or sieve OR puree it all together in a blender or food processor.
 Discard any seeds and skins that remain in the sieve..

-The food mill has the advantage of removing skins and seeds if you didn't do so earlier (in step 2), but if you use the blender or food processor, you'll get slightly more per batch.
+The food mill has the advantage of removing skins and seeds if you didn't do so earlier (in step 2), but if you use the blender or food processor, you will get slightly more per batch.

 Step 12 - Cook down to thicken the mix